Code-Institute-Submissions/Judy-B-Stained-Glass/README.md

 #### Typography:

-Great Vibes is used for the main logo it’s cursive flowing style gives a creative and artistic feel to the site.
+Great Vibes is used for the main logo it’s cursive flowing style giving a creative and artistic feel to the site.

 Raleway is an elegant sans-serif typeface used for the main text content that pairs well with Great Vibes.